 Solar advocates had hoped that the reconciliation bill would include a refundability clause for the Federal Solar Investment Tax Credit.
 The final bill doesn’t include this provision, however, meaning that homeowners without a significant tax liability cannot claim the tax credit as a cash refund.
 For more, see our piece on the solar tax credit increases through 2032.

 There’s little doubt that going solar saves money and improves your property value.
+Especially in states with high electricity costs, potential buyers will factor in the savings created by home solar when valuing your home.

 Plenty of homeowners are choosing solar power as part of a greener lifestyle.
 After all, going solar can cut your family’s carbon emissions and improve your indoor air quality.
 Did you know that adopting more solar power can also save water too?
 Here are the environmental benefits of solar energy, with a look at some of the potential downsides of solar power and how to mitigate them.